brainsum/damo-distribution/README.md

 Note, although uninstalled from Drupal, the composer.json still contains them.
 They are deprecated, and are going to be removed in `0.28.0`.

+Drupal 9 blocker issues:
+- [Exif](https://www.drupal.org/project/exif) is not ready (Note: dev is ready, but there's no release that's compatible)
+- [Term Merge](https://www.drupal.org/project/term_merge) is not ready (Note: dev is ready, but there's no release that's compatible)

 Upgrade path from 0.26 or earlier:
 - Step 1: Upgrade to `0.27.2`, do a full release.
 - Step 2: Upgrade to `0.27.6`, do a full release.